cppLawyer/Muslim-Reminder-Application/README.md

 # Muslim-Reminder-Project

-- The Android application provides the indicated prayer time by IP address accurately.
+- The Android and IOS application provide accurately indicated prayer times by IP address.

 - Made with C++ and the QT Framework

-- openSSL is used
+- openSSL is used for the Android build